zhenning/riak_wiki/pages/Riak/Operations/Command-Line-Tools/Command-Line-Tools---riak-admin.md

 ## vnode-status

-Ouputs the status of all vnodes the are running on the local node.
+Outputs the status of all vnodes the are running on the local node.

 ```bash
 riak-admin vnode-status